Chinese people: Ethnic groups in China and associated territories

 A number of ethnic groups as well as other racial minorities of China are referred to as Chinese people.

 Ethnic groups in China

-Han Chinese people, the largest ethnic group in China, are often wrongly referred to as "Chinese" or "ethnic Chinese" in English.
+Han Chinese people, the largest ethnic group in China, are often referred to as "Chinese" or "ethnic Chinese" in English.
 The Han Chinese also form a majority or notable minority in other countries, and they comprise approximately 18% of the global human population.

 Other ethnic groups in China include the Zhuang, Hui, Manchus, Uyghurs, and Miao, who make up the five largest ethnic minorities in mainland China, with populations of approximately 10 million or more.
 In addition, the Yi, Tujia, Tibetans and Mongols each have populations between five and ten million.

 China, officially the People's Republic of China (PRC), recognizes 56 native Chinese ethnic groups.
 There are also several unrecognized ethnic groups in China.

 Ethnic groups in dynastic China

 The term "Chinese people" (中國之人 (People of China) Zhōngguó zhī rén; Manchu: Dulimbai gurun i niyalma) was used by the Qing government to refer to all traditionally native subjects of the empire, including Han, Manchu, and Mongols.